Jarcuterie with Pickled Cherries

 - salami – I like to use Italian dry salami for this (not the deli lunchmeat kind).
 Thinly slice it.

 - pickled Montmorency tart cherries – more on this below.
 If you’re a Michigander, Busch’s Fresh Food Market is sure to have Michigan Montmorency tart cherries for you!
+They’re also perfect in my chorizo stuffing.

 - mozzarella cheese – I like the tiny little balls of fresh mozzarella for these jars, and my pesto pasta with veggies, too.
 They also make great “eyeballs” on a Halloween charcuterie board. haha.